FOR SERVICE PROBLEMS OR QUESTIONS:

 What is the procedure to replace my router?

-If you replace an existing router with a new router, you must call OTELCO Help Desk so they can clear the old router information and provide an Internet address for the new router.
-Call 866-746-3873 and select option 1 for tech support.
+If you replace an existing router with a new router, call OTELCO Help Desk — 833-683-5261 — to discuss it with them and minimize your Internet down time.
+They can clear the old router information from the ONT and provide an Internet address for the new router.
 This process will be quicker during regular business hours: 8am – 5pm Monday – Friday.

 What about network security?